RoelvandenBerg/groundwater_timenet/README.md

 ## Data Sources
 ### Projection
-Dutch spatial data uses _Amersfoort / RD New_ projection.
+Dutch spatial data uses _Amersfoort / RD New_ projection (ESPG ).
 Since the datasources we use use this projection we do not provide an interface that transforms this data.